Flalemuel/DrawioGen/README.md

 - **Hostname matching is case-sensitive for links.** A link with `source_hostname = JKT-CSR-01` will not match a node named `jkt-csr-01`.
 Ensure hostname casing is consistent between the Nodes and Links sheets.

 - **`networkx` not bundled.** The three graph-based layouts (`kamada_kawai`, `spring`, `spectral`) silently fall back to `hierarchical` if `networkx` is not installed, with a warning message.
 This may produce unexpected layout results if the user did not intend `hierarchical`.

+- - **Layout is static from zero** Program does not support updating topology from existing xml file.
+Always build layout from ground up.

 ---